gusutabopb/aioinflux/README.rst

 associated with the query pattern.
 Differently from plain |str_format|, positional arguments are also supported and can be mixed with keyword arguments.

-Aioinflux comes with some built-in query patterns, defined in `queries.yml`_.
+Aioinflux built-in query patterns are defined here_.
-Users can define additional query patterns by using the |set_qp|_ helper function.
+Users can also dynamically define additional query patterns by using the |set_qp|_ helper function.
-However, for one-off queries, passing a raw query to directly to ``InfluxDBClient.query`` can be simpler.
+User-defined query patterns have the disadvantage of not being shown for auto-completion in IDEs such as Pycharm.
+However, they do show up in dynamic environments such as Jupyter.
+If you have a query pattern that you think will used by many people and should be built-in, please submit a PR.

 Built-in query pattern examples: